arthurrump/arthurrump.com/source/_drafts/my-favorite-podcasts.md

 Listen to .NET Rocks: [website](http://dotnetrocks.com/), [feed](http://www.pwop.com/feed.aspx?show=dotnetrocks&filetype=master)

 ### MS Dev Show
-Every week Carl Schweitzer and Jason Young discuss everything related to development on the Microsoft stack.
-With coverage of the latest technology news and a game for 4-year-olds at the end, the MS Dev Show is a very complete podcast to stay up to date with everything happening in the Microsoft development world.
+Every week Carl Schweitzer and Jason Young discuss everything related to development on the Microsoft stack with their guests.
+With coverage of the latest technology news and a game for 4-year-olds at the end, the MS Dev Show is a complete podcast to stay up to date with everything happening in the Microsoft development world.
 For those who prefer to see faces of the people talking, a video version is hosted on [Channel 9](https://channel9.msdn.com/Shows/msdevshow).

 Listen to the MS Dev Show: [website](http://msdevshow.com/), [feed](http://msdevshow.libsyn.com/rss)